I. DISCIPLINARY POLICY

 K. The ABO shall within 30 days after the Legal Committee has reached a decision notify the ABO board and the individual in writing of that decision and the reasons therefor.

-L. Disciplinary actions are subject to appeal to the Review Panel pursuant to the ABO's Appeal Process for Adverse Decisions.
+L. Disciplinary actions are subject to appeal to the Review Panel pursuant to the ABO's Appeal Process of Adverse Decisions.
 However, unless otherwise ordered by the Legal Committee or the Board of Directors, an appeal shall not stay the decision of the Panel.

 M. If an adverse disciplinary decision has been reached, the ABO may notify any state licensing authority with which the individual holds a license of such decision and the reasons therefor.